jacksund/simmate/docs/getting_started/add_computational_resources/should_you_setup.md

 ```

 !!! tip
-    If you are only running a few workflows per day (<10), we recommend you stick to running workflows in this way.
-That is, just calling `simmate workflows run`.
-Don't overcomplicate things.
-Go back to tutorial 02 to review these concepts.
+    If you're only executing a few workflows per day (<10), we recommend sticking to this method of running workflows.
+In other words, just execute `simmate workflows run`.
+Avoid unnecessary complexity.
+Revisit tutorial 02 to refresh these concepts.

 -------------------------------------------------------------------------------

-## Deciding to set up workers
+## When to Establish Workers

-If your team is submitting hundreds or thousands of workflows at a time, then it would be extremely useful to monitor and orchestrate these workflows using a **scheduler** and **cluster**.
+If your team is submitting hundreds or thousands of workflows simultaneously, it would be highly beneficial to monitor and manage these workflows using a **scheduler** and **cluster**.

-Just like with our cloud database in the previous tutorial, you only need **ONE** person to manage **ALL** of your computational resources.
-Once the resources have been set up, the other users can connect using the database connection file (or an API key if you are using Prefect).
+Similar to our cloud database in the previous tutorial, you only need **ONE** person to manage **ALL** of your computational resources.
+Once the resources are established, other users can connect using the database connection file (or an API key if you're using Prefect).

-If you are that one person for your team, then continue with this tutorial.
-If not, then you should instead talk with your point person!
-Using your teams resources should be as easy as switching from the `run` to `run_cloud` method.
+If you're the designated person for your team, proceed with this tutorial.
+If not, consult with your point person!
+Utilizing your team's resources should be as simple as switching from the `run` to `run_cloud` method.

 -------------------------------------------------------------------------------